 A Web site with FRAMEs or iFRAMES should be sure that each frame is given a meaningful title via the

-Individual slides in PowerPoint each should each have a title so that screen readers are can navigate to individual slides.
+Individual slides in PowerPoint each should each have a title so that screen readers can navigate to individual slides.

 Word files should also include a title styled as Heading 1 at the beginning of the document.